tyronecragg/coursera/getting-and-cleaning-data/Codebook.md

 #### Variables

-The prefix 'average' denotes that these readings have been averaged for each activity and each subject.
+The prefix '**average** denotes that these readings have been averaged for each activity and each subject.

 ### Files